 It‘s hard to test for the abuse or addiction of Restoril in a drug test, majorly for the fact that the medication, just like diazepam or other benzodiazepines, would be taking the same pathways when they are getting metabolized.

 Health Conditions and Physical Activity

 A lot of the metabolic procedure of this specific benzo actively involves the liver.
 Thus we see that when one has a liver condition, Restoril will stay longer in one’s body.
 Other health conditions could also be a factor when it comes to this medication’s absorption and duration in one’s body because it affects metabolism.
 Some of these conditions include kidney dysfunction and advanced heart failure.

 Use of Other Drugs

-Another factor that may affect the duration of the efficacy of the drug in one’s system can also include the interaction of other drugs in conjunction with Restoril.
+Another factor that may affect how long Restoril stays in your system can also include the interaction of Restoril and other drugs.
 Ingesting other medications along with temazepam can directly affect how long it lasts in your system.
 For example, the use of Cephalexin or an antibiotic drug could reduce the excretion rate of Temazepam, making the drug’s impact last longer within your body.
 At the same time, using alcohol in conjunction with taking this particular drug doubles its effects that could prove fatal.
 Instead of being a treatment for insomnia, it could do more harm than good.
 So the question of how long does Restoril stay in your system depends on a combination of these factors.